TrebledJ/trebledj.github.io/content/posts/programming/2022-08-09-aoc-2021-haskell-utils.md

 count p = length . filter p
 ```

+{% alert "fact" %}
-`.` stands for function composition, similar to those you see in math ($f \circ g$).
+`.` stands for function composition, similar to those in math ($f \circ g$).
 On the practical side, it applies the right-hand-side function first, followed by the left-hand-side function.
 Programs are all about combining small operations to form bigger ones, so you'll see `.` being used a lot in purely functional code.
-{.alert .alert-info}
+{% endalert %}

 In the code above, you can think of `count` as taking one parameter `p :: a -> Bool` and returning a function `[a] -> Int` which is the composition of `length` and `filter p`.
 It may help if I refine the type signature, so that it's clear that it returns `[a] -> Int`: